Tearsheet

 AI Analysis | Feedback

-Dr. Rui Feng is a successful entrepreneur, explorer, and mine builder with over 25 years of global mining industry experience.
-He was integral in discovering Jinshan Gold's CSH Gold Mine in China in 2002, which was subsequently acquired by China Gold International.
-Dr. Feng founded Silvercorp in 2003 by acquiring early-stage properties in China.
-He is also a founder of several public listed companies, including Jinshan Gold Mines Inc. and Silvercorp.
-As a director and CEO of New Pacific Metals, Dr. Feng led the company to Bolivia in 2017, where it acquired the Silver Sand project.
-He holds a B.Sc. and M.Sc. in Geology from China, and a Ph.D. in Geological Sciences from the University of Saskatchewan in Canada.
+Dr. Rui Feng is recognized as the founder of Silvercorp Metals, establishing the company in 2003 by acquiring early-stage properties in China.
+He has over 25 years of experience in the global mining industry and was instrumental in discovering Jinshan Gold's CSH Gold Mine in China in 2002, which was later acquired by China Gold International.
+Dr. Feng also served as CEO of New Pacific Metals, leading the company to Bolivia in 2017 to acquire the Silver Sand project.
+He holds B.Sc. and M.Sc. degrees in Geology from China and a Ph.D. in Geological Sciences from the University of Saskatchewan in Canada.

 AI Analysis | Feedback